76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Difficulty: Easy / Materials: Basic

 Apples turn brown when they’re cut open due to oxidation.
 Is there any way to prevent that from happening?
 This experiment aims to find out.
-(Explore more apple activities here.)
+Explore more apple activities here.

-Learn more: Apples Experiment at Camping Teacher
+Learn more: Apples Experiment

-Student's hand wearing pink glove with plastic spoons attached to fingers, digging in dirt
+Student's hand wearing pink glove with plastic spoons attached to fingers, digging in dirt as an example of a first grade science activity

 The First Grade Roundup